18F/join.tts.gsa.gov/pages/positions/cloud-operations-sre.md

 order to properly be able to evaluate your previous experience, we recommend being as detailed as possible in your resume and following our general guidance on creating federal style resume.

-To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
+To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} grade level in the Federal service.
 Specialized experience is:

 1. Experience being a part of a team to deliver digital products or services.
 This experience must include **ALL** of the following:
 - Providing technical support for clients